 There are two types of leaves of absence: mandatory and voluntary.
 A student may be put on a mandatory leave of absence for academic, medical, or administrative reasons.
 Alternatively, a student may voluntarily request to take a leave of absence for bereavement, jury duty, maternity leave, medical reasons, military duty, or other personal reasons.

-MWU students requesting a leave of absence must comply with the following:
+Midwestern University students requesting a leave of absence must comply with the following:

 All leaves of absence are granted for specific periods of time.
 Typically, a single leave of absence will not exceed 12 months, and consecutive or multiple interrupted leaves of absence will not exceed 18 months.
-At a minimum of thirty days prior to the end of the leave period, the student is required to submit written notification to the Dean and Registrar of an intention to return.
-If the leave of absence was granted for medical reasons, a letter must be provided to the Dean from the treating physician verifying that the student is both physically and mentally capable of resuming the academic program prior to registering for classes.
-To request an extension of a leave of absence, a student must resubmit another application as described above.
-If an individual fails to return to MWU at the agreed-upon date, the student is considered to have withdrawn from the University and must reapply for admission.
+At a minimum of 30 days prior to the end of the leave period, the student is required to submit written notification to the College Dean and Registrar of an intention to return.
+If the leave of absence was granted for medical reasons, a letter must be provided to the College Dean from the treating physician verifying that the student is both physically and mentally capable of resuming the academic program prior to registering for classes.
+To request an extension of a leave of absence, a student must resubmit another written notification as described above.
+If an individual fails to return to Midwestern University at the agreed-upon date, the student is considered to have withdrawn from the University and must reapply for admission.
 Leaves of absence can only be initiated through the Office of the Dean.

 Students on leaves of absence are ineligible to run for or hold student organizational/club/class offices and are not permitted to work for the University.